precog/quasar-plugin-sql-server/README.md

 The MS SQL Server datasource plugin enables Quasar to load data from MS SQL Server.
 Most native column types are supported with the notable exception of `BINARY` variants.

+This plugin also enables connection to Azure SQL Database (Microsoft's hosted SQL Server).

 ### Datasource Configuration

-JSON configuration required to construct a MariaDB datasource.
+JSON configuration required to construct a MS SQL Server datasource.

 ```
 {